Hey broke foodies! Ever wonder how to make vegan naan? Today, we’ll be giving you 7 reasons to make vegan naan bread, hoping you’ll try it out.

 4 — letting it rise in a prime environment

-Or if you’re cooking, put your rising dough next to the oven [NOT ON THE OVEN, PEOPLE]
+If you’re cooking, put your rising dough next to the oven [NOT ON THE OVEN, PEOPLE]

 Not cooking?
 If you have a working oven light, put the dough in the oven with ONLY THE OVEN LIGHT ON.
 Do NOT put your dough in a preheated oven.
 Just don’t.
 It will ruin reason #7 if you do.
 You have been warned.